-Do you feel the need to be more organized and/or more productive?
+Do you feel the need to be more organized or more productive?
 Do you spend your day in a frenzy of activity and then wonder why you haven't accomplished much?

 No matter how organized we are, there are always only 24 hours in a day.
 Time doesn't change.
 All we can actually manage is ourselves and what we do with the time that we have.

 Many of us are prey to time-wasters that steal time we could be using much more productively.
 What are your time bandits?
-Do you spend too much time 'Net surfing, reading email, Facebook posting, texting, or making personal calls?
+Do you spend too much time web surfing, reading emails, on Facebook, texting, or making personal calls?

-Tracking Daily Activities explains how to track your activities so you can form an accurate picture of how much time you spend on various activities, the first step to effective time management.
+Tracking Daily Activities explains how to track your activities so you can form an accurate picture of how much time you spend on various activities.
+This is the first step to effective time management.

 You should start each day with a session prioritizing the tasks for that day and setting your performance benchmark.

 If you have 20 tasks for a given day, how many of them do you truly need to accomplish?